Johnny Mathis: Personal life

-Despite missing the Olympic high-jump trials, Mathis retains enthusiasm for sports.
-He is an avid golfer, with nine holes-in-one to his credit.
+Despite missing the Olympic high-jump trials, Mathis retains his enthusiasm for sports.
+He is an avid golfer and has nine holes-in-one.
 Mathis has also hosted several Johnny Mathis Golf Tournaments in the U.K. and the U.S. Since 1985, he has hosted a charity golf tournament in Belfast sponsored by Shell, and the annual Johnny Mathis Invitational Track & Field Meet has continued at San Francisco State University since it started in 1982.
 Mathis also enjoys cooking, and published a cookbook, Cooking for You Alone, in 1982.

-Mathis has undergone rehabilitation for alcoholism and prescription drug addiction, and has supported many organizations, including the American Cancer Society, the March of Dimes, the YWCA and YMCA, the Muscular Dystrophy Association, and the NAACP.
+Mathis has undergone rehabilitation for alcoholism and has supported many organizations, including the American Cancer Society, the March of Dimes, the YWCA and YMCA, the Muscular Dystrophy Association, the NAACP, and APLA.

-Mathis is a convert to Catholicism.
+Although he sang in church choir growing up, Mathis did not convert to Catholicism, Judaism, or any other religion.
+This has been misreported by many unofficial sites, since it is not included in his official website biography.

 In a 1982 Us magazine article, Mathis said, "Homosexuality is a way of life that I've grown accustomed to."
 He later said the comment was supposed to have been off the record and did not publicly discuss his sexual orientation for many years.
 In 2006, Mathis said that his silence had been due to death threats he received as a result of that 1982 article.
 In April 2006, he addressed the subject again on the podcast The Strip and said his reluctance to speak about it was partly a generational issue.
 In a 2017 interview with CBS News Sunday Morning, Mathis discussed the Us magazine article and confirmed that he is gay, saying: "I come from San Francisco.
 It's not unusual to be gay in San Francisco.
 I've had some girlfriends, some boyfriends, just like most people.
 But I never got married, for instance.
 I knew that I was gay."
 Mathis spoke to many news sources, including CBS, about his sexuality and his coming out story.

 In November 2015, Mathis returned home from a concert in Ohio to find his Hollywood house destroyed by a fire.
 Mathis had owned it for 56 years.
-On January 17, 2023, a series of powerful storms drenched the hillside in front of his rebuilt home in Hollywood Hills, causing the hillside's collapse and crushing a silver Jaguar with debris and mud.
-The landslide cut off utilities, exposing water pipes and infrastructure to the elements.
-The ground had given way in the 1400 block of Sunset Plaza Drive during the storm, taking out landscaping and terrain next to the home.
-It remained unclear at the time when Mathis, aged 87, and still performing concerts, would be able to return and reoccupy his home, as its structural stability was uncertain given surrounding terrain damage.
+On January 17, 2023, a series of powerful storms drenched the hillside in front of his home, causing the hillside's collapse.
+The landslide cut off utilities, exposing water pipes and infrastructure to the elements, taking out landscaping and terrain next to the home.
+"Other than Mathis' hillside and a nearby Jaguar car, there was no other property damaged ...
+The vehicle did not belong to the singer, but is 'the car of a very nice neighbor of his.
+Once a City permit is issued, the dirt and debris will be safely moved and repair work can commence'".

 The character Shy Baldwin from The Marvelous Mrs. Maisel is a composite character based on several different singers, but Rachel Brosnahan said that she most strongly associated Mathis with the character.